Back to Samsung SmartThings Guides

 Symptoms

-• Shows open when door is closed
+• Shows open when the door is closed

-• Status never changes when door moves
+• Status never changes when the door moves

-• Offline error in app
+• Sensor shows offline in the app

-• Delay in status update
+• Delay before the status updates

 Recognize these?
 Here's what usually causes it.